bvanderlaan/gitlab-webhooks/README.md

 Go to [smee.io](https://smee.io/) and <kbd>Start a new channel</kbd>.
 Then copy the "Webhook Proxy URL" and

-1. enter it in the GitHub App’s "Webhook URL" input
+1. enter it in the GitLab Integration "Webhook URL" input
 2. pass it to the [EventSource](https://github.com/EventSource/eventsource) constructor, see below

 ```js